CaroleK/showme_pooa/README.md

 * The user can also make a list of favorite shows and track his watching statistics

+## Code Structure

+We used the MVVM pattern (Model - View - ViewModel) to facilitate the UI/code interactions and to help us organize our code.

+We decided to retrieve all the shows' data from the API TV Maze (https://www.tvmaze.com/api).

+We also decided to store our users' data in Firebase (Google's cloud) : it is used to retrieve their information (statistics, list of shows) between 2 connections.
+We have sent you (jean-philippe.poli@centralesupelec.fr) an invitation to access this database.

+1. ShowMe (the Xamarin.forms project that is common for all platforms):
+* Models : The classes defining the objects we use in the application (show, episode etc.)
+* Services : Additional services to access API, Firebase, to schedule notifications etc.
+* Views : The pages and frontend code
+* ViewModels : The backend code corresponding to the views
+* Constants.cs : Environment constants for google login and firebase

+2. ShowMe.Android :
+* Resources/drawable : all the images and icons used in the app
+* BackgroundReceiver.cs : service that wakes up the phone at given time-interval to schedule notifications
+* CustomUrlSchemeInterceptorActivity.cs : activity redirecting the user after log in
+* ToastMessage.cs : allows to send toast messages on Android

 ## Getting Started

  The instructions will get you a copy of the application on your Android device